siddhartha-gadgil/DeptWeb/_posts/2018-09-19-iisc-ntu-workshop.md

 date: 2018-09-19
 ---

 An IISc NTU workshop will be held on the occasion of the visit of the NTU, Singapore, delegation to IISc on September 19, 2018.
 The schedule of the lectures is as below.

-1.  __Speaker:__ Navin Kashyap, IISc
+1. __Speaker:__ Arvind Ayyer, Department of Mathematics, IISc

     __Time:__ 10.00 to 10.20 am

-    __Title:__ Overview of research activities in coding theory at IISc

-    __Abstract:__
-    We will give a brief and not-so-comprehensive overview of the research activities that are taking place at IISc, chiefly within the ECE Dept., in the broad area of coding theory.

-2.  __Speaker:__ Frederique Oggier

-    __Time:__ 10.20 to 10.40 am

-    __Title:__ Facets of Algebraic Coding Theory

-    __Abstract:__ I will briefly explain what algebraic coding theory is about, and exhibit connections to different areas of algebra/number theory such as finite fields (as is classically the case), group theory (finite groups), lattice theory (and modular forms), and central simple algebras (over number fields).

-3.  __Speaker:__ Arvind Ayyer, Department of Mathematics, IISc

-    __Time:__ 10.40 to 11.00 am

     __Title:__ The combinatorics of odd and chiral partitions